blockydevs/human-protocol/packages/apps/human-app/server/README.md

   - **Gateway Configuration**: The configuration of the gateways' destination points is located in the `gateway-config.service.ts` file.
   - **Caching**: Cache persistence functionality was introduced in this project for optimization purposes.
 Redis was chosen as the in-memory storage.
-The TTL can be checked and changed in the `.env.example` file, all `TTL` values are in seconds:
+The TTL can be checked in the `.env.example` file, all `TTL` values are in seconds:
     * `REDIS_HOST` - URL of the Redis host
     * `REDIS_PORT` - port on which Redis is hosted
     * `CACHE_TTL_ORACLE_DISCOVERY` - time of persisting found oracles